* as of July 2022

 Our passion comes from wanting to create the most employee-centric and responsible company in the world.
 We recognize that we can't have a safer world if we don't respect our planet.
 We believe that all people should prosper and thrive, because everything we do is through a lens of inclusion.

 Making the world safer and more secure is a big job, and as an industry leader, we take that responsibility seriously.
 We strive to be a model corporate citizen and continuously elevate our business practices, from our employee-facing initiatives and code of conduct to our suppliers and partner ecosystem.
 We set a high bar for ourselves and our value chain, striving to advance our shared interest in corporate responsibility standards across our industry.

 We respect our planet.

-There is only one planet Earth, and we recognize the role we must take in order to protect it.
-From our environmental stewardship efforts at sites around the world to our commitment to becoming carbon neutral by 2030, we are taking meaningful action to make our business sustainable for the planet for the long term.
+There is only one planet earth, and we recognize the role we must take in order to protect it.
+From our 100% renewable energy goal, our emissions reduction targets based on science and our engagement across our value chain, we are taking meaningful action to make our business sustainable for the long term.

 We uplift our communities.